|Nutritional Guidelines (per serving)|

 In sauté pan or on a griddle, toast both sides of bread over medium heat using almost all the butter.

 In a bowl, whisk eggs and mix with cabbage, carrot, and onion.

 Fry the egg mixture in the remaining butter in the same pan until done to omelet consistency.

 Separate egg into two portions and place on two pieces of toast.

-Top each with ketchup and liberal dusting of brown sugar.
+Top each with ketchup and a liberal dusting of brown sugar.

 Top with remaining bread and cut in half.